 A cynical divorce attorney.
 A believer in happily ever after.
 What could possibly go wrong?

-Robert Carter survived an abusive childhood to become CEO of one of the most successful medical supply companies in the country.
-Now a self-made multi-millionaire, he’s ready to settle down and raise a houseful of kids.
-But the one woman who can make his dreams come true—his childhood crush—has other ideas about love and marriage.
+Robert Carter survived an abusive upbringing from an alcoholic father to become founder and CEO of a globally renowned, billion-dollar medical supply company.
+Now, he is ready to settle down and raise a houseful of kids to prove to himself that he can be a better father than the one who raised him.
+But the one woman he desires to make his dreams come true has other ideas about love and marriage.

-Is Robert’s unwavering love enough to convince Yasmine that Happily Ever After does exist, or will her persistent fears about relationships send this smoldering hunk of a man into the arms of another woman?
+Is Robert’s unwavering love enough to convince Yasmine that Happily Ever After does exist?
+Or, will her persistent fears about marriage, and the secret she has been hiding from him, send this hunk of a man tumbling into the arms of another woman?

 LOVING YASMINE EXCERPT